 GT Building Design is based in Donaghadee and provides architectural designs throughout Northern Ireland.
-I am a fully qualified member of the Chartered Institute of Architectural Technologists (CIAT) and as a member adhere to the CIAT’s Code of Conduct.
+I am a fully qualified member of the Chartered Institute of Architectural Technologists (CIAT) and as a member adhere to CIAT’s Code of Conduct.
 I will guarantee you my expertise and a reliable, professional service.

-With over 35 years experience in Architecture I established GT Building Design in 2004 to help homeowners with their house extensions, attic conversions, alterations, and new builds.
-Over these years I have had the privilege of helping many others improve their homes by extending, converting their attics, making alterations and designing their new homes.
-I would welcome the opportunity to help you with your project.
+With over 35 years’ experience in Architecture, I established GT Building Design in 2004 to help homeowners with their house extensions, attic conversions, alterations, and new builds.
+Over these years I have had the privilege of helping many clients improve their homes and obtaining Planning Permission / Building Control Approvals.
+I would welcome the opportunity to work with you on your project.

-Before establishing GT Building Design I was employed as a Senior Architectural Technologist in three of Northern Ireland's leading Architectural Practices.
-During this period I worked on a variety of large commercial projects for clients such as M&S, BBC, Ulster University, DOE, Housing Executive, HSC, Ulster Bank and First Trust Bank.
+Before establishing GT Building Design, I was employed as a Senior Architectural Technologist in three of Northern Ireland's leading Architectural Practices.
+During this period, I worked on a variety of large commercial projects for clients such as M&S, BBC, Ulster University, DOE, Housing Executive, HSC, Ulster Bank and First Trust Bank.

-2. Structure: How your building will stand up.
-Whether it includes steel beams or brick walls, the structure must resist gravity and the loads placed upon it.
+Structure: How your building will stand up.
+Whether it includes steel beams or masonry walls, the structure must resist gravity and the loads placed upon it.

-Beauty: This refers to the visual and sensory appeal of your building.
+Beauty: This refers to the visual and sensory appeal of your home.
 Beauty is the ultimate test of good architecture.
 Without beauty, your functional space will merely be utilitarian and not architecture.
-Good architecture can use the same materials as existing buildings but tweak them in new ways.
+Good architecture may use similar materials as the existing building but tweak them in new ways.
 Other designs can introduce a completely different style.

-Will your new house / extension surprise, inspire, delight, or disturb?
+Will your new design surprise, inspire, delight, or disturb?
 A tranquil courtyard filled with plants and fountains soothes our senses, while a dark, underground passageway may fill us with dread.
-Good architecture is about the science of structures, the craft of building, and the art of space-making and the rewards for us all can be fantastic.
+Good architecture is about the science of structures, the craft of building, and the art of space-making.
+The rewards for us all as homeowners can be fantastic.